 3- They make us more attractive

-Subconsciously, our minds have established a link between a perfect set of pearly whites and attractiveness.
+Subconsciously, our minds have established a link between perfect teeth and attractiveness.
 From a poor diet to poor mental health to poor physical health, the aforementioned factors increase a person’s chances of straying away from a perfect smile.
 Given the relationship between our health and teeth, our psychology evolved to find those with an immaculate set of pearly whites to be more attractive.

 4- A sign of happiness